At all times, PostgreSQL maintains a write ahead log (WAL) in the

-The archive function is only invoked on completed WAL segments.
+The archive command or function is only invoked on completed WAL segments.
 Hence, if your server generates only little WAL traffic (or has slack periods where it does so), there could be a long delay between the completion of a transaction and its safe recording in archive storage.
 To put a limit on how old unarchived data can be, you can set archive_timeout to force the server to switch to a new WAL segment file at least that often.
 Note that archived files that are archived early due to a forced switch are still the same length as completely full files.
 It is therefore unwise to set a very short

 archive_timeout — it will bloat your archive storage.